 Skills Required to be Cardiovascular Technologist or Technician

 Computers and Electronics: Should be able to use computer systems (including hardware and software).
-Knowledge of computers and computer to program, write software, set up functions, enter data, or process information.
+Knowledge of computers and computer programmes, write software, set up functions, enter data, or process information.

 Sound knowledge of Mathematics and Biology: Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications and knowledge of plant and animal organisms, their tissues, cells, functions, interdependencies, and interactions with each other and the environment.

 Understanding human behavior: Should have knowledge of human behavior and performance; personality, and interests; psychological research methods; and the assessment and treatment of behavioral and affective disorders.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.